-Described from 30 specimens taken at Vacaville, California, this species has not been studied by the present authors.
-Both sexes are fully winged and uniformly brown, except for antennal segment III that is yellow with the extreme apex dark.
-The fore wing has a complete transverse dark band distally and the posterior margin a longitudinal band that reaches neither the apex nor the base.
+This species has not been studied by the present authors.
+It was described from 30 specimens taken at Vacaville, California.
+Both sexes were described as fully winged and uniformly brown, except for antennal segment III that is yellow with the extreme apex dark.
+The fore wing has a complete transverse dark band distally, and a longitudinal band along the posterior margin that reaches neither the apex nor the base.

-The forewing pattern of A. metacrucifer is apparently unique (Bailey, 1951: 75), but is possibly derived from that of A. melaleucus by the almost complete loss of the sub-basal transverse dark band.
-Just over 90 species are placed currently in the genus Aeolothrips, of which more than 50 are from the Palaearctic Region (mainly Europe), and 28 from the Nearctic (mainly western USA).
-Only two species are recorded from the Neotropics; the one from Chile is probably the same as A. fasciatus, and one from Panama is probably not a member of this genus (Mound & Marullo, 1996).
+The fore wing pattern of A. metacrucifer is apparently unique (Bailey, 1951: 75), but is possibly derived from that of A. melaleucus by the almost complete loss of the sub-basal transverse dark band.
+About 105 species are placed currently in the genus Aeolothrips.
+Most of these are from the Palaearctic Region (including the Mediterranean, Iran and northern India, but with five species extending through eastern Africa to South Africa), with about 30 species from the Nearctic (mainly western USA).
+Only one species of this genus is known from the Neotropics, A. fasciatipennis described from Chile, but Mound & Marullo (1996) indicate this is probably the same as A. fasciatus.

 Aeolothrips metacrucifer Bailey